AndyTza/andytza.github.io/_jupyter/gaia_fun.md

 r, bins = p2.hexbin(x, y, size=0.1, hover_color="pink", hover_alpha=0.8, palette='Turbo256')

 show(row(p))

-{% include notebook path="file:///Users/iraf1/hex_tile.html" %}

 ```

 ### Local Group Galaxies
 ___

 Based on the large volume of data in Gaia DR2, generally when searching for something specific in the sky we can query our search based on any criteria the databases has.
 In our case, since we simply want to visualize the galaxies all we need is to restrict our search based on coordinates of these sources in the sky.

 First, we need to know exactly the coordinates of the local group galaxies in order to query the data